 2011: The Society is among the first in the state to host The PA 150 Civil War Road Show, The Clarion VFW & The Clarion American Legion are sponsors.

 2013: The DAR Women's History Room is dedicated at The Sutton-Ditz House Museum, made possible by donations from the Clarion Chapter DAR.

-2013: The Society partners with The Clarion Area Trail Towns Co-Op, opening a Visitor Center in the Milo Markle Annex.
+2013: The Society donates space to The Clarion Area Trail Towns Co-Op to open a Visitor Center in the Milo Markle Annex.

 2014: In Feb. $50,000 is raised for the " Preserve the Porches Project", and in September the Society is awarded a "PA Keystone Preservation Grant" of $50,000 in matching funds for the porches.